-The Directors meet on a bi-monthly basis, 9 meetings were held in the financial year to 30 June 2022.
-The number of meetings of the Company's board of directors held during the year ended 30 June 2022, and the numbers of meetings attended by each director were:
+The Directors meet on a bi-monthly basis and also hold a number of strategic discussions throughout the year, 11 meetings were held in the financial year to 30 June 2023.
+The number of meetings of the Company's board of directors held during the year ended 30 June 2023, and the numbers of meetings attended by each director were:

 Number of meetings attended Number of meetings held during the time the director held office during the year

-Professor Elizabeth More AM (Chair) 9 9
+Elizabeth More (Chair) 11 11

-Andrew Pryor 9 9
+Andrew Pryor 11 11

-Dr Josephine Anderson 7 9
+Dr Josephine Anderson 7 11

+Tom Brideson 4 6

-Robyn Carmody 9 9
+Robyn Carmody 5 5

+Theresa Effeney 6 6

-Hugh de Kretser 1 2
+Hugh de Kretser 10 11

-Paul Clenaghan 8 9
+Paul Clenaghan 4 5

-Paula Hanlon 9 9
+Paula Hanlon 8 11

+Megan Still 4 6

-Diane Robinson 5 5
+Kareem Tawansi 5 5

-Jeremy Thorpe 8 9
+Jeremy Thorpe 9 11

-Dr Phil Wing 7 9
+Dr Phil Wing 4 5

-In addition to attending Board meetings, the directors also attended meetings for the Finance, Audit and Risk Management, Marketing and Advancement, Services Quality and Safety, Flourish Foundation Australia, Digital Capability, Nominations and Remuneration sub-committees.
+In addition to attending Board meetings, the directors also attended bi-monthly meetings for the Finance, Audit and Risk Management and Services Quality and Safety sub-committees, and the Digital Capability, Flourish Foundation Australia, Nominations and Remuneration sub-committees meet as required.